xhan97/StreaKHC/README.md

 # StreaKHC #

 **StreaKHC**  is a novel incremental hierarchical clustering algorithm for efficiently mining massive streaming data.
 It uses a scalable point-set kernel to measurethe similarity between an existing cluster in the cluster tree and a new point in a stream.
-It also has an efficient hierarchical structure updating mechanism to continuously maintain a high-qualitycluster tree in real-time.
+It also has an efficient hierarchical structure updating mechanism to continuously maintain a high-quality cluster tree in real-time.
 Technical details and analysis of the algorithm can be found in paper.

 ## Setup ##